Summa Navaratnam: Career

-Navaratnam was also part of the Ceylon rugby team which played in an unofficial match against the touring British Lions in 1950 where the British Lions defeated Sri Lanka 44-6.
-He was just one of three local native Sri Lankans along with Leslie Ephraims and Clair Roeloffsz to have been selected to play for the Ceylonese rugby team which was otherwise dubbed as an "All-white" Sri Lankan team.
+Navaratnam was part of the Ceylon rugby team which played in an unofficial match against the touring British Lions in 1950 where the British Lions defeated Sri Lanka 44–6.
+He was just one of three local native Sri Lankans along with Leslie Ephraims and Clair Roeloffsz to have been selected to play for the Ceylonese rugby team which was otherwise dubbed as an "all-white" Sri Lankan team.
 He also captained the Ceylonese Rugby & Football Club and under his captaincy CR & FC won the Clifford Cup in 1954.

-Navaratnam was elected as the President of the Ceylon Rugby Football Union in 1972 and was also re-elected as the President of the Sri Lanka Rugby Football Union in 1974.
+Navaratnam was elected as the president of the Ceylon Rugby Football Union in 1972 and was re-elected as the president of the Sri Lanka Rugby Football Union in 1974.
 He also joined the Royal (Ceylon) Air Force.
-He also later went onto become rugby coach of Royal College, Colombo Rugby Football Union and the national team.
-He also started the Summa Navaratnam Junior Rugby Academy and began coaching to young kids.
+He went on to become rugby coach of Royal College, Colombo Rugby Football Union and the national team.
+He also started the Summa Navaratnam Junior Rugby Academy and began coaching children.

-In addition, Navaratnam pursued his mercantile career as a Junior Trading Executive of Dodwell & Company in Colombo.
-After the closure of Dodwell's company, he joined the Stores & Sales Department of Colombo Commercial Company.
-On his return to Sri Lanka in around 1989, he became general manager of Consolexpo corporation where he served in the relevant position for a period of three years.
+Navaratnam pursued a mercantile career as a junior trading executive of Dodwell & Company in Colombo.
+After the closure of Dodwell, he joined the Stores & Sales Department of Colombo Commercial Company.
+On his return to Sri Lanka in around 1989, he became general manager of Consolexpo corporation where he served for three years.
 He became general manager at the Ceylon and Foreign Trades PLC in 1993 and served in the position for about 16 years before his retirement in 2009.
-He was also appointed on the board of Ceylon and Foreign Trades and its subsidiaries.
+He was also appointed to the board of Ceylon and Foreign Trades and its subsidiaries.